Lanthanide: Coordination chemistry

+Catalysis

+Approximately 10% of the economic value of the lanthanides is attributed to their use in catalysis.
+Especially valued are their uses in petrochemical processing such as alkylation, coke removal.
+Ceria is of particular utility.

 Ln(III) compounds

 The trivalent lanthanides mostly form ionic salts.
 The trivalent ions are hard acceptors and form more stable complexes with oxygen-donor ligands than with nitrogen-donor ligands.
 The larger ions are 9-coordinate in aqueous solution, [Ln(H_{2}O)_{9}]^{3+} but the smaller ions are 8-coordinate, [Ln(H_{2}O)_{8}]^{3+}.
 There is some evidence that the later lanthanides have more water molecules in the second coordination sphere.
 Complexation with monodentate ligands is generally weak because it is difficult to displace water molecules from the first coordination sphere.
 Stronger complexes are formed with chelating ligands because of the chelate effect, such as the tetra-anion derived from 1,4,7,10-tetraazacyclododecane-1,4,7,10-tetraacetic acid (DOTA).

 Samples of lanthanide nitrates in their hexahydrate form.
 From left to right: La, Ce, Pr, Nd, Sm, Eu, Gd, Tb, Dy, Ho, Er, Tm, Yb, Lu.